Q: What is a File Search and how do I request one? Is there a charge?

 Q: How do I find historical information about my property?

-A: To find out ways to research your property Federal Historic Preservation Tax Credit.
+A: To find out ways to research your property Preserve America.
+Commercial properties eligible for or listed in the National Register may qualify for the Federal Historic Preservation Tax Credit.

 Review & Compliance